 At the Small Bird Workshop, we have a commitment to be as sustainable as possible, and we just don't like plastic packaging.
-As a result, all of our shipping materials are either compostable (including our envelopes, vacuum seal material, and packing tape) or recyclable (our boxes).
-Should you wish to receive information about the techical and certifcation aspects of our packaging, please do get in touch!
+As a result, all of our shipping materials are paper-based, with the exception of our packing tape, which is plant-based.

 FIBRE PREPARATION: also know as: what's the difference between roving, combed top, pindrafted roving, etc?

 How your fibre is prepared makes a big difference to your end product!
 Here's a list of the types of prepared fibre we carry, but if you have a specific question about the best fibre preparation to use for your project, please get in touch!